 About Cleveland National Forest

-Since its inception the Cleveland National Forest has been a mecca for hikers, horseback riders, mountain bikers and campers.
-The Pacific Crest Trail which spans the United States from Mexico to Canada starts out thru-hiking right through the chaparral lined hills of the Cleveland National Forest.
+Since its inception, the Cleveland National Forest has been a mecca for hikers, horseback riders, mountain bikers and campers.
+The Pacific Crest Trail, which spans the United States from Mexico to Canada starts out thru-hiking right through the chaparral lined hills of the Cleveland National Forest.
 Those who are into off-roading vehicle fun will find numerous tracks to explore in the Corral Canyon and Wildomar Off-Highway Vehicle Areas.
-Besides that there is a wide selection of dispersed and campground camping to enjoy.
+Besides that there is a wide selection of campgrounds and dispersed camping to enjoy.

 This unique forest is home to over twenty two endangered species.
 Among the pines, you will encounter mountain lion tracks, small yet fierce bobcats, mule deer, perhaps hear the howl of a coyote, or the yelp of gray foxes, numerous jackrabbits, desert cottontails, feisty California ground squirrels, and many other small species!
 With all those magical creatures I can not talk about this area and not mention that the Cleveland National Forest is also sadly the home to the largest fire in California history.
 But the beauty is still very much alive as the wilderness heals itself and all its visitors.